alphagov/digitalmarketplace-contained/README.md

 For now, only the buyer-frontend is available (via nginx) but erroring because there is no api.

 Next few steps
-- use the sort order when looping through repos' settings
 - make repo public
 - stand up api app (as a way to also discover how to run two apps in parallel - probably the container will need more resources, and processes may need to be launched in a detatched way so if they fail, they don't block the rest of the setup, or would we rather want the whole setup to fail?)
 - stand up postgres